 In Vedic mystic traditions, nature is described as a “mother” who produces “children” within herself.
 The “mother” is the “big picture” of reality, and the child is the “detailed picture” of the same reality which the “mother” creates within herself.
 The trigger for this creation and dissolution is the “father” of the universe who represents time.
 Time periodically creates the universe—which is a euphemism for drawing out the details in the picture.
 Time, similarly, annihilates the universe—which is a euphemism for erasing the details in the picture.
 The details are created when two opposites within nature increase in lock-step, thus drawing out a full tree: the world of meaning as opposites is created.
 The details are annihilated in nature when the opposites within nature are erased by each other.

 The “mother” and “father” are, however, eternal.
 The mother is the three modes of nature called sattva-guna, rajo-guna, and tamo-guna, of which the last two are mutually opposed.
 Before the Implicate Order is manifest, all the modes exist in “balance”.
 When the Explicate Order is manifest, then the balance is disturbed and the universe is manifested from a “seed” into a “tree”.
 The interaction between the “mother” and the “father” has been described as their sexual union.

 While these words are often used euphemistically, there are not just metaphors or myths.
-They are accurate scientific concepts that we can described in logic and mathematics which deals directly with concepts.
+They are accurate scientific concepts that we can describe in logic and mathematics which deal directly with concepts.
 This age-old description can also be a scientific model for the nature of reality.